filecoin-project/specs/expected-consensus.md

 # Expected Consensus

-This is a technical design document describing how to implement the protocol in general, for Filecoin-specific processes and implementation details regarding Expected Consensus, see:
+This spec describes how to implement the protocol in general, for Filecoin-specific processes, see:

 - [Mining Blocks](mining.md#mining-blocks)
 - [Faults](./faults.md)